 If you decide at any time to withdraw your consent to participate in the trial, we will not collect any additional medical information about you.
-However, according to FDA guidelines, information collected on you up to that point may still be provided to Division of Cancer Treatment and Diagnosis (DCTD) or designated representatives.
+However, according to FDA guidelines, information collected on you up to that point may still be provided to Division of Cancer Treatment and Diagnosis (DCTD) or designated representatives, and EMD Serono or designated representatives.